I've moved into a new apartment, yes, but I'm also moving the

 women wearing matching cowboy hats.
 I was curious

-Kunming was gettin'down like that.
+what store in Kunming was gettin'down like that.

 Confident enough in my Chinese now, I stopped them